Princeton-Competitive-Programming/princeton-competitive-programming/spring23.md

 We have regular sessions every **Friday** from **5pm to 7:30pm** in TBD.
 You will need a laptop and optionally pen and paper to work on problems.
+Also, you don't have to be there for the full two and a half hours, if you can only show up for an hour, please feel free to do so!

 Each session is divided into two groups: the division I group; and the division II group.
 You are free to choose whatever group you want and you can switch at any point.

  * **The division II** group is intended for those with little or no competitive programming experience.
-Every week we will start with a short **30 minute lecture** on some introductory topic in competitive programming.
-Afterwards, we will have a **2 hour practice contest** where you will work on a couple of problems, some of which will be related to the contents of the lecture.
+On most weeks we will start with a **short lecture** on some introductory topic in competitive programming.
+Afterwards, we will have a **practice contest** where you will work on a couple of problems, some of which will be related to the contents of the lecture.